 Siyayinqoba tells the stories of real South Africans who are affected by the quadruple burden of disease (HIV/Aids, underdevelopment, chronic diseases related to unhealthy lifestyles, and injuries), through a documentary format that promotes healthy living and disease prevention.
-We have traveled to both rural and urban areas telling stories from all nine provinces, and we regularly feature marginalized and vulnerable groups such as young women, children, prisoners, mobile populations (e.g. migrant and seasonal workers) and sex workers in the show.
-Siyayinqoba Season 9 is currently on SABC 1, every Friday at 2pm.
+We have travelled to both rural and urban areas telling stories from all nine provinces, and we regularly feature marginalized and vulnerable groups such as young women, children, prisoners, mobile populations (e.g. migrant and seasonal workers) and sex workers in the show.

 Documentary / Entertainment Counter Culture (SABC 3, 2017)

 Counter Culture is an edgy and entertaining 13-part documentary series exploring mainstream society’s counter cultures.
 Fascinating groups of people open up about their alternative lifestyle choices.